A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-Suppose $Z_F \in 2^{\omega}$ is any tree code representing a nontrivial standard closed set, and suppose that our real number parameter $s$ and our target measure $c$ are both computable.
-Consider the model of $\text{ACA}_0$ above with $A = Z_F$, whose second-order part would contain (codes for) each of $Z_F, c,$ and $s$.
-As Besicovitch's theorem holds in this model, we can conclude that there exists a witnessing subset $E \subseteq F$ whose tree code $Z_E$ is computable from $Z_F^{(n)}$ for some $n \in \omega$.
-If we could place some lower bound on the value of this $n$, then we could gain some understanding about the computability-theoretic complexity of Besicovitch's theorem.
+Suppose $Z_F \in 2^{\N}$ is any tree code representing a nontrivial standard closed set, and suppose that our real number parameter $s$ and our target measure $c$ are both computable.
+As Besicovitch's theorem holds in the $\ACA_0$-model

-Since Besicovitch's theorem is not provable in $\text{RCA}_0$, we know there are at least some tree codes $Z_F$ for which the witnessing subset code $Z_E$ is not computable from $Z_F$ itself; this would mean that the necessary jump iterate $n$ is at least 1.
-However, by examining the computability theoretic techniques used in previous arguments, we can deduce that a single jump is always sufficient, as formalized below.
+we can conclude that there exists a witnessing subset $E \subseteq F$ whose tree code $Z_E$ is computable from $Z_F^{(n)}$ for some $n \in \N$.
+What is the best bound on $n$?
+Since Besicovitch's Theorem is not provable in $\RCA_0$, we know $n$ is not $0$.
+By examining the computability theoretic techniques used in previous arguments, we can deduce that a single jump is always sufficient.

 \begin{theorem} Let $Z_F \in 2^{\omega}$ be a tree code representing a nontrivial standard closed set $F$, and suppose that $c, s \geq 0$ are computable real numbers such that

 Then there exists a tree code $Z_E \in 2^{\omega}$ for a nontrivial standard closed subset $E \subseteq F$ such that $Z_E \leq_T Z_F'$ and